mgfarmer/openscad_tray_generator/README.md

 This tool, which I call Tray Generator (because I cannot think of a better name right now) might be just what you need.
 Tray Generator can be used to build a large library of trays, trays that are all designed to work together.
 They will fill grids nicely.
 They will stack nicely.
 You can even print lids.

 The general intent is that you can build a large library of compatible trays and then print what you need, when you need it.
 By creating this library once, you'll ensure that your future tray needs are fully compatible with your existing trays.
-(And, with careful planning, youi'll be able to add new custom, and compatible, trays in the future.)
+(And, with careful planning, you will be able to add new custom, and compatible, trays in the future.)

 ## Getting Started